machinexa2/SSRFuck/README.md

 Inspiried by `jsfuck` and `brainfuck`, two words which have no relation with my tool.
 Test for SSRF against a list of URLs

 ## Features
-1. Threaded testing of SSRF against a list of URLs (hakrawler,gau).
+1. Threaded testing of SSRF against a list of URLs.
+2. Use of faster_than_requests for fastness!
+3. Three input modes to be used with other tool!

 ## Usage
 ```